 Low Carb treat lovers, rejoice!
-This Salted Dark Chocolate Chip Cookie is a gluten-free, sugar-free, and lower carb alternative to the classic chocolate chip cookie, with a little sea salt to enhance the dark chocolate.
+This Salted Dark Chocolate Chip Cookie is a gluten-free, sugar-free, and keto alternative to the classic chocolate chip cookie, with a little sea salt to enhance the dark chocolate.
 This cookie has the toffee-like flavor of the original without all the sugar and carbs.

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.